akshitarora921/activitytrackingsystem/README.md

 # Activity Tracking System

-Activity Tracking System is an assignment given by FullThrottle Labs company.

-Activity Tracking System is a user activity management project which first shows all the users available and on clicking the user a modal will pop up and show all the today's user activity and also there is a calendar to search for previous activities
+Activity Tracking System is a user activity management project which first shows all the users available and on clicking the user a modal will pop up and show all the today's user activity and calendar to search for a specific date.

 ## Installation

-Use the package manager [pip](https://pip.pypa.io/en/stable/) to install foobar.
+Use the package manager [npm](https://npmjs.com) to install foobar.

 ```bash
 npm install